git-backend/server/README.md

 query to be used as a commit message.
 If not supplied, the default commit message "GitBackend changes" is used.

-The route will respond with an empty JSON object if successful.

 ### `GET /ls`

 This route responds with a list of all the files in the local clone of the repo, e.g.